lenevor/docs/plaze.md

 <a name="method-field"></a>
 ### Method Field

-When trying to use the `PUT`, 'PATCH' or 'DELETE' requests they cannot be used in HTML forms directly, to carry out these requests you will need to add a hidden` _method` field to spoof these HTML verbs.
-The `<@ method` plaze directive can create this field for you, as follows:
+When trying to use the `PUT`, `PATCH` or `DELETE` requests they cannot be used in HTML forms directly, to carry out these requests you will need to add a hidden `_method` field to spoof these HTML verbs.
+The `<@method` plaze directive can create this field for you, as follows:

     <form action="/user/guest" method="POST">
         <@method('PUT')